teng-gao/BreaKmer/README.md

 News
 ====

+#### May 26, 2016
+Preparing to deploy a new version release (0.0.4-beta).
+I am looking for beta testers to run their data through it or sharing some data for me to test.

+More work will follow for benchmarking and testing, but an initial test on a publically available sample [SRR1304138]() from the published dataset with a BCR-ABL1 translocation had a run time of < 1 minute on a Mac when only analyzing BCR and ABL1 genes with ~300x depths.

 #### May 24, 2016
 Major updates to structure of the code, it is much more modularized and succinct.
 Improvements should be much easier now.
 I have merged the different output types into a single output file ("_svs.out") and taken out the "nkmers" and "repeat_overlap" columns.
 The contig IDs are now labelled with the target region name and there is a "sv_subtype" included in the subtype for the different type of rearrangement categories.
 There is also no concatentation of 'chr' onto the chromosome names for indels or rearrangements as before.
 There were a few other minor algorithmic changes to the processing of realignment calls and how the discordant reads are being extracted and matched to the variant calls.
 These will continue to be modified, as the ultimate goal is to call variants with splitread and discordant read evidence jointly rather than in serial.
 Currently, the code is stable and works on a few test cases; however, the basic filters that were in place need to be reimplemented.